MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-msgraph-acs/includes/10-OrgData-Retrieving-Org-Data-Microsoft-Graph.md

 <!-- markdownlint-disable MD041 -->

-In today's digital environment, users manage a wide array of organizational data, including emails, chats, files, calendar events, and more, often across multiple platforms.
+In today's digital environment, users work with a wide array of organizational data, including emails, chats, files, calendar events, and more.
 This can lead to frequent context shifts—switching between tasks or applications—which can disrupt focus and reduce productivity.
+For example, a user working on a project might need to switch from their current application to Outlook to find crucial details in an email or switch to OneDrive for Business to find a file.
+This back-and-forth action disrupts focus and wastes time that could be better spent on the task at hand.

-To enhance efficiency, there is growing interest in integrating organizational data directly into the applications users use daily.
-By unifying data from various sources into one interface, users can access and manage information more seamlessly, minimizing context shifts and improving productivity.
+To enhance efficiency, you can integrate organizational data directly into the applications users use daily.
+By bringing in organizational data, users can access and manage information more seamlessly, minimizing context shifts and improving productivity.
 Additionally, this integration provides valuable insights and context, enabling users to make informed decisions and work more effectively.

 In this exercise, you will:

 - Learn how to Microsoft Graph can be used to retrieve organizational data.
 - Walk through code examples of retrieving data using Microsoft Graph.
+- Understand how to send chat messages to Microsoft Teams channels using Microsoft Graph.

 ### Using the Organizational Data Feature